A Steenrod Square for Link Floer Homology: Introduction

-\textbf{Acknowledgements.} The author would like to thank Sucharit Sarkar for many helpful conversations.
-The author would also like to thank Dirk Schütz for helpful comments on a preprint version of this paper, Mike Hill for inspiring the ``preferred path" terminology, and Geva Yashfe who suggested a key idea for evaluating the homotopy classes of loops in $\SO$.
+\textbf{Acknowledgements.} The author would like to thank Sucharit Sarkar for many helpful conversations throughout the writing of this paper.
+The author would also like to thank Dirk Schütz for helpful comments on a preprint version of this paper; Mike Hill for inspiring the ``preferred path" terminology; Geva Yashfe who suggested a key idea for evaluating the homotopy classes of loops in $\SO$; Robert Lipshitz, Ciprian Manolescu, and Zoltán Szabó for useful comments; and Marc Culler, Nathan Dunfield, Matthias Görner, Jeffrey Weeks, et al for developing SnapPy which enabled the computations in the final section.
 This work was supported by an NSF grant DMS-2136090.